-Also Nearby: The Victoria and Albert Museum, also known simply as the V & A, is right next door to the Natural History Museum.
-Admission to the V & A is also free, though there will be charges for special exhibitons.
+The Victoria and Albert Museum is also known simply as the V & A, is right next door to the Natural History Museum.
+Admission to the V & A is also free, though there will be charges for special exhibitions.
 Selected galleries in the V&A remain open until 10pm on a Friday night.

 Tube Station: Liverpool St (Central, Hammersmith and City, District, Circle or Metropolitan Lines)

 Spitalfields is a vibrant & bustling area in the East where there is so much to see and do.
 Take a browse round Old Spitalfields market – you can buy anything here depending on which market is on that day – art, old cameras, vintage clothing, food based treats, and anything else you can imagine!

 Within the Old Spitalfields Market complex, there are lots of bars and restaurants where you can enjoy a bite to eat, but why not sample the British institution that is the chippie?
 Located just off Commercial Street at the top of Hanbury Street, 50s style chippie Poppies of Spitalfields is a great place to do just that.
 You can buy a portion of chunky fries, or chips as they are known in the UK, wrapped in newsprint style paper for £1.80 (around $2.80) – smother in salt and vinegar and enjoy on one of the little benches just outside.